 6. PARAMETERS OF THE ANALYSIS AND SIMPLIFYING ASSUMPTIONS

 The analysis is parameterized by the following sets.

 M{fun} is a set of functional methods.
-A method m_1 is functional if (i) an invocation of m_1 does not update stor-
+A method is functional if there is no invocation of it that updates storage locations that escape from the invocation.